unclecode/listen-cli/README.md

-# 🎤 Listen-Cli: Super-Fast Whisper Server on Colab
+# 🎤 Listen-Cli: Super-Fast Whisper Server on Colab or Groq

 ## Set Up Your Own Super-Fast Whisper Server on Colab! 🚀